weikevinhc/drive_poolseq/README.md

 # drive_poolseq
-code for review for pooled sequencing of drive crosses asdfasdf
+code for review for pooled sequencing of drive crosse